Web Design Background

 The Hermès fashion website art direction is very quirky and I liked the typewriter style font – this helps the site stand out.
 However, the layout is quite basic and the above the fold section (the part of the web page that’s visible before a user scrolls down) doesn’t really capture much attention.
 There’s a lack of brand messaging on both the home and product pages, and overall, navigation is pretty standard.
 There is good related content on the product pages though.

-A screenshot of the Prada homepage when KIJO reviewed it
+A screenshot of the fashion website Prada's homepage when KIJO reviewed it

 Reviewed by Kirk Thompson – Managing Director